-What was the last professional goal you accomplished?
+What is the last professional goal you accomplished?

 What motivates you?

-What is your favorite business book you’ve ever read and what impact did it have on you?
+What is your favorite business book you have ever read and what impact did it have on you?

-If you had unlimited funds, what is the one specific thing you would do to improve Columbia?
+If you had unlimited funds, what specific thing would you do to improve Columbia?